kiranbond/libconn/README.md

 The advantage of libconn connection over using standard http library is the fact that it uses a single TCP socket over which all the requests and responses flow.
 The client can also do RPC calls over the same connection.
-The most important reason to use this library is to excplicitly control (limit) the number of socket connections between the client and server.
+The most important reason to use this library is to explicitly control (limit) the number of socket connections between the client and server.

 The library supports